BBC Sessions: 1964–1977

 BBC Sessions: 1964–1977 is a compilation album by English rock group the Kinks collecting live tracks recorded for the BBC, released on 12 March 2001.
+Despite the title, the latest tracks on this compilation were recorded in 1974.

 Reception

 Editors at AllMusic rated this album 4 out of 5 stars, with critic Jack Rabid writing that "the early Kinks could be even rawer and more exciting in BBC halls than on their known Pye Records recordings" and emphasizing the early recordings by stating that "the first 19 tracks are indispensable".
 In The Austin Chronicle, Kent H. Benjamin gave this compilation the same score, stating that "many of the tracks substantially exceed their tinny-sounding studio counterparts, and most of the Kinks' early hits appear in sizzling, sloppy live takes that are British Invasion pop at its best".

 Cincinnati CityBeats Brad Quinn also states that certain tracks are superior to the album versions and points out highlights on the second disc, which he considers inferior to the first.
 Ryan Kearney of Pitchfork rated this album a 6.5 out of 10, praising many early tracks, but criticizing several of the latter ones and also omissions of key Kinks songs, summing up that this is "mildly interesting" and "must be deemed worthwhile for completists only".

 Writing in Rolling Stone, Marc Weingarten scored this release 4 out of 5 stars, and called it "an embarrassment of riches" and recommends it for new listeners to the band.
 That publication also issued an overview of the band's work in 2019 and characterized this album as a "going deeper" album to listen to, stating that "BBC Sessions is the place to experience their prime live power" and recommended it over other live recordings.